formix/infernal-engine/README.md

 rule context.
 To refer to a relative fact, use the fact context without the leading "/" in the fact name.
-For eaxmple a rule named `/hoist/engine/checkPhaseCount` is within the base context `/hoist/engine/`.
+For eaxmple a rule named `/hoist/engine/checkPhaseCount` is within the base context `/hoist/engine`.
 Accessing any fact without a leading "/", will prepend the current rule context to the referenced fact.

 It is also possible to move up in the current context using "..".
-For example, given the rule `/hoist/motor/checkPhaseCount` accessing the fact `../liftCapacity` within `checkPhaseCount` will access `/hoist/liftCapacity`.
+For example, given the rule `/hoist/engine/checkPhaseCount` accessing the fact `../liftCapacity` within `checkPhaseCount` will access the `/hoist/liftCapacity` fact.